ThPadelis/eth-election/README.md

      npm run migrate:goerli
      # deploy ui application
      npm run deploy:surge    # or
-     npm run deploy:github   # you will need to edit the deploy.sh file
      ```

 ## Roadmap

-See the [open issues](https://github.com/ThPadelis/eth-election/issues) for a list of proposed features (and known issues).
+See the [open issues](https://gitlab.com/atceng/ilab/trublo/blockchain-tools/-/issues) for a list of proposed features (and known issues).

 ## Contributing